APrettyCoolProgram/crispy-box/README.md

 * CrispyBox is **tiny**.
 The standard build of CrispyBox will take up the amount of space to store your Dropbox data, plus about 1GB for CrispyBox.

 ## Using a pre-built CrispyBox
-If you aren't very familiar with Linux, or just want to get up and running, the easiest way to get started with CrispyBox is to download a the latest [pre-built CrispyBox](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Pre-built.md).
+If you aren't very familiar with Linux, or just want to get up and running, the easiest way to get started with CrispyBox is to download a the latest [pre-built CrispyBox](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Pre-built_images.md).
 There are a few things you'll need to do, but for the most part all of the hard work has been done, and you'll be up and running in no time.

-The **standard** pre-built CrispyBox (download [here](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Build_your_own_CrispyBox.md)):
-* is built on Debian Linux
-* requires VirtualBox (recommended version 5.2.6)
-* uses Dropbox
-* has a 9GB virtual HDD for Dropbox storage
-* requires at least 1GB of local HDD space, and up to 10GB local HDD space (depending on the amount of Dropbox data)
-* requires login to start
-* requires password for sudo access
-* requires authentication for fileshare

-The **personal** pre-built CrispyBox (download [here](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Build_your_own_CrispyBox.md)) is the same as the standard build:
-* is set to autologin
-* does not require a password for sudo access

-The personal CrispyBox build sacrifices some security for ease-of-use, but still requires authentication for the fileshare.

 ## Building your own CrispyBox
 [Building your own CrispyBox](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Build_a_standard_CrispyBox.md) is the best way to customize CrispyBox to your needs.
 You'll have full control over every aspect of building CrispyBox, from the operating system (if you want to use another Linux distribution), the cloud storage provider (if you don't use Dropbox), to the credentials.
 This method will take longer, and requires basic Linux knowledge.